Olaminiyi/Migration_to_the_Cloud_with_Containerisation/steps.md

 pull mongo-express UI
         docker pull mongo-express

-# we are suppose to create a docker network for them to comunicate
-when deploying 2 or more containers in a network, they can talk to each other using just the conitainer name without local host or port number because they are in the same network
+- we are suppose to create a docker network for them to comunicate when deploying 2 or more containers in a network, they can talk to each other using just the conitainer name without local host or port number because they are in the same network
-# create a network
+### create a network
         docker network create mongo-network

 - you can run the each container with some environment variable such as: Mongod initial root username, Mongo initial root password and mongo initial Database, tag name(to connect to mongo express).
 - The DB name could be added as enviromental name with flag e "MONGO_INITDB_DATABASE"

   docker run -p 27017:27017 -d -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password --name mongodb --network mongo-network mongo

-# rewrite to be more readable
+### rewrite to be more readable
+### run mongodb
  docker run -p -d \
  -p 27017:27017 \
  -e MONGO_INITDB_ROOT_USERNAME=admin \
  -e MONGO_INITDB_ROOT_PASSWORD=password \